-WebRTC is not currently supported by default PC browsers (Internet Explorer for Windows and Safari for Mac OS) creating a real issue for corporate networks with standard software distributions.
+WebRTC is not currently supported by default PC browsers on older systems (Internet Explorer for Windows and Safari for older Mac OS) or generally older versions used by many users.

 WebRTC is not currently supported on default mobile browsers either, excepting latest Android.